 If it’s cold enough, and dry enough, and you die where no one can find you, your body will essentially become a frozen mummy.

-And you can stay that way for a VERY long time, whether you’re famous or just a regular Joe.
+And you can stay that way for a VERY long time.
 Take the man whose remains were discovered in the video below (warning: Graphic content):

 That’s George Mallory, the Everest explorer who went missing in 1924, lost until a team found his body in 1999, with much of his exposed clothing ragged and torn but the flesh beneath remarkably intact and frozen solid.
 Encyclopedia Britannica says he likely died after a bad fall, and his body was buried where it was found, 8,400 m above sea level.

 And in those conditions, a body can last even longer.
 In 2004, hikers on the border with Italy and Austria found the preserved bodies of three Austro-Hungarian soldiers, frozen in a glacier.